Spain Special Expat Regime Tax: A Beckham Law Spain Guide

-The Spain Special Expat Regime Tax, often called the Beckham Law, is a tax benefit designed to attract foreign workers and professionals to Spain.
-It allows eligible expats to pay a reduced flat tax rate on their Spanish income for up to six years, which makes it easier and more affordable to live and work in the country.
+The Spain Special Expat Regime Tax, also called the Beckham Law, is a special tax benefit designed to attract foreign workers and professionals to Spain.
+If you qualify, you pay a reduced flat tax rate of 24% on your Spanish income for up to six years instead of Spain’s standard progressive rates, which reach as high as 47%.
+This means U.S citizens can also enjoy significant tax savings.

 This guide will explain who qualifies for the regime, the documents needed, the application process, and more important information to help understand how to take advantage of this tax regime.